 Chandrabhaga Fair in Jhalrapatan

-With train travel being the principal means of transport for most Indians, the rail network within Rajasthan is superb.
-All the major cities can be reached by train, as can a great many of the smaller towns.
+BY TRAIN: All the major cities can be reached by train, as can a great many of the smaller towns.
 Make sure you book tickets early, particularly in peak season - see Indian Rail for fares and timetables.

-A car is required in order to get to the smaller villages and the more remote areas, where many of our loveliest hotels are located.
+BY CAR & DRIVER: A car is required in order to get to the smaller villages and the more remote areas, where many of our loveliest hotels are located.
 We recommend hiring a car and an experienced driver who knows the area (self-driving in India can be a hair-raising experience, to say the least!) - contact our Tailormade Tours Operator for more information.

 As you may be travelling from village to village, carry supplies of any medication with you in your hand luggage at all times.
 Take Imodium (strong) or Diocalm / Lomotil (milder) if you need it to ensure your journey isn't disrupted by an upset stomach.
 However, if you should suffer from diarrhoea at any time, don't hesitate to see the local doctor as they are very good - hotels can provide recommendations.
 Sachets of Dioralyte or Electrolyte are good in case of dehydration as they quickly restore lost minerals to your system - they can be obtained in India if needed.